Pregnancy, delivery and the postnatal period during the pandemic (COVID-19)

 Future parents are encouraged to share their concerns and report any symptoms that may be compatible with COVID‑19 to the professionals who are providing their pregnancy follow-up care.
 This information will ensure they receive optimal follow-up.
 If you have concerns, the page Stress, Anxiety and Depression Associated With the Coronavirus COVID‑19 Disease will reassure and guide you.

 During pregnancy, follow-up appointments in person are preferred.
 However they can be conducted by teleconsultation if necessary.
 It is very important for pregnant women to keep their appointments.
 Priority is given to ultrasounds between 11 and 13 weeks and between 20 and 22 weeks.
-However, in-person prenatal group sessions have been suspended.
-They may, however, be offered through other means of communication, such as answering questions from prospective parents by telephone or online prenatal group sessions.
+Depending on the epidemiological situation, in-person prenatal group sessions may be suspended.
+They may, however, be offered in other ways , such as answering questions from prospective parents by telephone or online prenatal group sessions.
 Different sources of information are also available.
 Here are some examples:

 Many perinatal resource centres, family centres, perinatal care organizations and community breastfeeding resources have adapted their services by telephone.
 Some offer online classes.